Nehru Stadium, Indore: History

 The stadium was subsequently suspended by the ICC from holding matches for two years.

 The Stadium hosted its last ODI match on 31 March 2001, where Sachin Tendulkar created history by becoming the first player to reach 10,000 runs in ODI cricket.

 Holkar Stadium in the same city hosted the last ODI match between India and Australia in September 2017.

 As of 2020, it is unknown if Nehru Stadium will host another international match.

+In July 2023, it was announced that a modern sports complex would replace the stadium.
+The new complex, costing around INR 300 crore, will offer a comprehensive range of outdoor and indoor sports facilities.
+The decision to replace the stadium comes due to its deteriorating condition.

 One Day International cricket

 The stadium has hosted following ODI matches till date.

 Records

 The highest score by a team is Indian national cricket team against Australia national cricket team- 299/8 on 31 Mar 2001.
 The lowest team score is by Sri Lanka national cricket team against Indian national cricket team- 17/1.
 The leading run scorers in the stadium were Ravi Shastri - 193 runs, Sachin Tendulkar- 163 runs and Gary Kirsten- 105 runs.
-The leading wicket takers here is K Srikanth- 5 wickets.
+The leading wicket takers here is Srikanth- 5 wickets.